Data Corruption and Loss¶

 1-2% |

-So let us analyze those cases step by step.
+So let us analyze these cases step by step.

 Storage Deterioration¶

-Devices listed below are sorted by data speed access feature, from the less faster to the most faster.
+The devices listed below are sorted by data access speed, from the slowest to the fastest.

 Magnetic Media¶